-Once the two (2) year period as passed, an IEC Chapter who has retained new territory must demonstrate they are providing member services in all core competencies may then request the National Membership Committee to notify all IEC territorial members that they must join said Chapter to remain IEC members.
+Once the two (2) year period has passed, an IEC Chapter who has retained new territory must demonstrate they are providing member services in all core competencies.
+The said chapter will be required to notify the IEC National Membership Department which will then notify all IEC Members at-Large that they must join said chapter to retain their IEC membership.